kouglas/styles-conference/README.md

 This website was made to practice semantic HTML and CSS.
 Some topics of interest here include implementing iframe, grid, and building tables.

+Here is the live # [version](https://cheery-pika-deb7a9.netlify.app/index.html)
+OR

-There will be a link soon but for now you can view the image below 👇
+you can view the image below 👇

 I followed this [tutorial](https://learn.shayhowe.com/html-css/building-your-first-web-page/)